marcioj/specify-core/docs/manual/source/writing-reporters.md

 ### `suite.finished :: ([Result], Suite)`

 Emitted after a collection of tests has finished running.
-Since suites are just collections of tests, Buddy will give you an Array with all the tests that are under that `Suite` (directly or indirectly).
+Since suites are just collections of tests, Hi-Five will give you an Array with all the tests that are under that `Suite` (directly or indirectly).
 If you need to compute the overall success/failure/time of the Suite, you'll need to fold over the `Result` list.

 For example, if you want to check if all tests passed: